ampl/mp/doc/source/index.rst

 suitable for linear and mixed-integer, non-linear, and Constraint Programming solvers.

-MP provides supporting tools, such as a
+MP provides supporting tools, such as
-:ref:`Model reformulation explorer <reformulation-graph>`, a meta-driver :ref:`MP2NL <mp2nl>`,
-and a :ref:`lightweight NL writer <write-nl-read-sol>`.
+:ref:`automatic solution checker <solution-check>` (built-in to every MP solver), a :ref:`Model reformulation explorer <reformulation-graph>`, a meta-driver :ref:`MP2NL <mp2nl>`, and a :ref:`lightweight NL writer <write-nl-read-sol>`.